camp details & agreements

 Phone & Electronics Policy

-We are asking you not to bring your phone or any other electronic device (computer/tablet, Nintendo Switch, music devices, headphones, etc.).
-If your parents would like for you to bring your phone it will need to be in the possession of your camp counselor upon check-in at camp and until you check-out.
-If you need to call/text your parent, you can request your phone from your camp counselor.
+We are asking you not to bring your phone or any other electronic device (computer/tablet, Nintendo Switch, music devices, headphones, smart watches, etc.).
+If your parents would like you to bring your phone, it will need to be in the possession of your leader upon check-in at camp and until you check out.
+If you need to call/text your parent, you can request your phone from your leader.

-Parents, your student’s small group leader will have his/her phone during the trip, so please don’t hesitate to call/text them.
+Parents, your student’s small group leader will provide you with their phone number at the beginning of camp and will have his/her phone during the trip, so please don’t hesitate to call/text them.
 Glorieta has Wi-fi, so you should be able to communicate even with bad reception.
 However, if you can’t get a hold of the small group leader, you can call Glorieta Adventure Camps.

 Medication & First Aid

 Bring any necessary medication/inhalers, clearly labeled, in a zip-lock bag.
-Students can give their bag to their camp counselor upon check-in.
-If a student would rather maintain possession of their bag, they should notify their camp counselor about the medication and any other medical information that would be helpful for the counselor to know.
-First-aid kits will also be available at camp if needed.
-In the event of a medical emergency or major accident, Glorieta Camps staff will participate in emergency response by contacting the local Emergency Medical Services and assisting with patient care until EMS arrives, as is consistent with the training of the staff available at the time.
+Students can give their bags to their leader upon check-in.
+If a student would rather maintain possession of their bag, they should notify their leader about the medication and any other medical information that would be helpful for the leader to know.
+Minimal first-aid supplies will also be available at camp if needed.
+In the event of a medical emergency or major accident, Glorieta Camps staff will participate in emergency response by contacting the local Emergency Medical Services, emergency contacts, and assisting with patient care until EMS arrives, as is consistent with the training of the staff available at the time.

 Dress Code

-Modesty is a matter of wisdom, and we recognize that standards may vary outside of camp.
-Our goal is simply to set clear guidelines—similar to those at schools and other camps—to help everyone focus on what truly matters.
+Modesty is a matter of wisdom (1 Timothy 2:9–10; 1 Peter 3:3–4; 1 Corinthians 10:31; Romans 12:1) and we recognize that standards may vary outside of camp.
+Our goal is to set clear guidelines, similar to those at schools and other camps, to help everyone focus on what truly matters.

-• Avoid overly tight, sheer, or revealing clothing.
-Undergarments should not be visible.
+Avoid overly tight, sheer, or revealing clothing.
+Tight spandex or volleyball-style shorts are not permitted as outer-wear.
+Underwear, boxers, bras (including sports bras) and bra straps should not be visible.

-• Clothing with inappropriate or questionable images, slogans, or language is not allowed.
+Clothing with inappropriate or questionable images, slogans, or language is not allowed.
+This includes drug/alcohol/politics/swear words and sexual innuendos.

-• Shirts should fully cover the torso, even when moving or raising arms.
+Shirts should fully cover the torso, even when moving your body or raising arms.

 Camp Agreements